Why loose leaf tea

 There is an old legend about a monk sitting in solitude on a top of a Wuyi Mountain, mediating all days long, trying to reach the state of perfect inner balance.

 As the guest arrived the monk began to make tea.
-He went a great length to prepare the tea in accordance with all the rules of the Chinese tea ritual Gong Fu.
+He went a great length to prepare the tea by all the rules of the Chinese tea ritual Gong Fu.
 And like any carefully thought out process does, the tea brewing took some time.

 "Why are you spending so much time just to make tea?
 It is much easier to drop a tea bag into a cup and be done with it," said Confucius to the monk.

 "Life is too short, and one should not waste time on things which are of no substance and no taste," replied the wise one.

 We can all agree that in this world there are not enough things which are both tasty and healthy for you.
 And we can all agree that it is much easier to make a cup of tea with the help of tea bags.
 We all live in a world where time is money and where there is never enough of either of the two.
 However, everyone needs a moment to pause.
 A moment of tranquility.
 A moment of quality time and enjoyment.
 Because life is short.
 And we don't have time to waste it on things of poor substance and taste.